reinirei/md/README.md

-# My Favorite Quotes from Monty Python, SpongeBob SquarePants, and Futurama and star wars
+# My Favorite Quotes from Monty Python, SpongeBob SquarePants, and Futurama and starwars !!!

 ## Monty Python and the Holy Grail